DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Add Screen.png" width="50%"></img>

-We then edit a *Logic* object, listing the steps required to enter input data in the form based on the MetaBot input variables, execute the Decision Service, and map the output result to the MetaBot output variables.
+We then edit a *Logic* object, defining in/out variables of the metabot, listing the steps required to enter input data in the form based on the MetaBot input variables, executing the Decision Service, and mapping the output result to the MetaBot output variables.

 * Click on the *Logic* tab
 * Click *Add Logic*.
 This opens the *Logic Editor*, showing the Internet Explorer window